StartExam API may be used by developer who is the owner or admin of a StartExam App account.

 where

-is the private integer identifier of the account requesting the resourceSignature
+SharedKey is the common name of the authorization schemeAccountId is the private integer identifier of the account requesting the resourceSignature is a Hash-based Message Authentication Code (HMAC)

 constructed from the request and computed by using the SHA256 algorithm,